vapor/docs/fluent/fixtures.md

 ---

 # Fixtures
-Sometimes, you may need to prepopulate your database with data.
-For exemples, you might need insert in your table 'Users' an admin account or a test account.
+Sometimes, you may need to prepopulate your database with existing datas.
+For exemple, you might need to insert in your table 'Users' an admin account or a test account.

 In a separate file (Database+Fixture.swift):